Original Sin (comics): Main plot

 Fury reveals that he has rapidly grown elderly and is dying because the Infinity Formula in his body has been depleted.
 He explains that he chose each of the heroes assembled so that one of them can replace him.
 His refusal to answer Panther's demand for an explanation of what happened to Uatu leads to a battle between the heroes and the LMDs, during which Fury activates Uatu's eyes.
 The Avengers try to stop Nick Fury but fail.
 Fury whispers something into Thor's ear during their fight and Thor becomes incapable of picking up his hammer.
 At the same time, Orb escapes Fury's custody just as Doctor Midas arrives.

 Fury confronts Doctor Midas, who is trying to acquire more power by attacking the citadel.
 Nick fought Midas' Mindless Ones during which fight one of the Watcher's eyes was taken from him by the Orb and was almost defeated, until the heroes chosen by Fury got to him, and also managed to get the confession from Fury that he was the one who had killed Uatu and taken the second eye.
-Fury had done this because when he went to aid Uatu after being attacked and robbed by the Orb and Doctor Midas, the Watcher refused to tell him the names of the culprits, as it was against the Watchers' oath of non-interference.
+Fury had done this because when he went to aid Uatu after being attacked and robbed by the Orb and Midas, the Watcher refused to tell him the names of the culprits, as it was against the Watchers' oath of non-interference.
 Fury had realized the eyes were where Uatu kept what he had seen, and that the only way to know the identities of the criminals before they did something with Uatu's armory was to kill Uatu and take his remaining eye.
-Fury then confronted Doctor Midas, who was becoming more powerful by absorbing the powers from Uatu's corpse.
-By forcing Doctor Midas to absorb the power of the Watcher's eye, Fury overloads him and kills the villain in an explosion, which also seemingly kills Fury.
+Fury then confronted Midas, who was becoming more powerful by absorbing the powers from Uatu's corpse.
+By forcing Midas to absorb the power of the Watcher's eye, Fury overloads him and kills the villain in an explosion, which also seemingly kills Fury.
 The Avengers arrive, but find nothing.
 After the Avengers leave the Moon, Fury reveals himself to be alive and to have absorbed Uatu's powers.
 Because of this, he has become the new watcher of Earth, called The Unseen.
 Meanwhile, the Winter Soldier takes the mantle of the "Man on the Wall".